eng-dtarek/TV_Scripts_Generation/README.md

 Building a Neural Network to generate a new, "fake" TV script using Seinfeld dataset of scripts from 9 seasons.

-The goal of this project is to generate new ,"fake" [Seinfeld](https://en.wikipedia.org/wiki/Seinfeld) TV scripts using RNNs based on patterns it recognizes in the training data.

 ## Methods Used

 - Data Exploration